Like Walrasian, Keynesian, Marxian, Austrian models, Steve Keen’s model is provably false. For details see

-Confronted with the vastness and complexity of reality every branch of the sciences faces the problem where to start.
-John Stuart Mill put it thus: “What are the propositions which may reasonably be received without proof?
+Confronted with the vastness and complexity of reality every branch of the sciences faces the problem of where to start.
+J. S. Mill put it thus: “What are the propositions which may reasonably be received without proof?
 That there must be some such propositions all are agreed, since there cannot be an infinite series of proof, a chain suspended from nothing.
 But to determine what these propositions are, is the opus magnum of the more recondite mental philosophy.”

 Krugman, for example, is quite explicit about how he has solved the starting problem: “most of what I and many others do is sorta-kinda neoclassical because it takes the maximization-and-equilibrium world as a starting point.”

 These microfoundations are the wrong starting point as everybody knows by now.
-So they have to be replaced by the correct macrofoundations.
+So they have to be replaced with the correct macrofoundations.
 This is the actual challenge.

 REPLY to Jason Smith on Feb 10